Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • in the later stages - the formation of fistulas of the soft tissues of the abdomen in the pelvic area.

-What is mycetoma (maduromatosis, madura foot).
+What is mycetoma (maduromatosis, Madura foot).
 Symptoms

 • dense in consistency;